Michael Cohen, M.D. – Board Certified Plastic and Reconstructive Surgeon

 Dr. Michael Cohen is board-certified by the American Board of Plastic Surgery, specializing in plastic surgery of the breast and body.
 Dr. Cohen strives to provide his patients with only the highest standard in plastic surgery.
 He is known for his artistic eye, his perfectionism, his emphasis on ethics and patient safety, as well as his ability to think outside the box when approaching clinical challenges.
 Dr. Cohen recognizes that each patient is unique, and provides a highly individualized approach, taking the time to listen to the patient’s concerns and desires before explaining all the surgical options available and suitable for the particular patient.

-Dr. Cohen has performed numerous breast augmentations, reductions, and lifts, as well as abdominoplasties, mommy makeovers, and various other body contouring procedures.
+Dr. Cohen has performed numerous breast augmentations, reductions, and lifts, as well as abdominoplasties, mommy makeovers, breast implant surgery, and various other body contouring procedures.
 His extensive background in breast cancer reconstruction has made him even more skilled at handling different clinical challenges of breast plastic surgery.

 Additionally, Dr. Cohen was named one of 10 Best Plastic Surgeons in the State of Washington by the American Institute of Plastic Surgeons in 2017 and 2018, for exceptional and outstanding patient service.
 He was listed as one of America’s Top Surgeons in the field of Plastic Surgery by Consumers’ Research Council of America in 2017 and 2018.